North Central University: Athletics

-The Rams are members of the NCAA Division III intercollegiate teams for men—baseball, basketball, cross country, golf, lacrosse, soccer, tennis, and track and field; for women— basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball.
+The Rams are members of the NCAA Division III intercollegiate teams for men—baseball, basketball, cross country, golf, e-sports, soccer, tennis, and track and field; for women—basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball.
 A variety of club and intramural sports are available.
 The Clark-Danielson College Life Center Gymnasium is the home court for the basketball and volleyball teams.
 The CLC center was refurbished in late 2016.
 Partnering with the city of Minneapolis, a full-sized soccer field was completed in 2015.
-This field is home to the Men and Women's soccer teams and men's lacrosse team.
-Prior to 1998, the school's nickname had been the "Flames" with black and red the school colors.
+This field is home to the Men and Women's soccer teams.
+Until 1998, the school's nickname was the "Flames", with black and red the school colors.

 During 2012, North Central became an associate member of the Upper Midwest Athletic Conference (UMAC) in all varsity sports.
 NCU became a full member of the UMAC in 2013.
-In 2018, the men's soccer team claimed the DII National Christian College Athletic Association (NCCAA) National Championship crown, their overall record was 13-7-2.
+In 2018, the men's soccer team claimed the DII National Christian College Athletic Association (NCCAA) National Championship crown, their overall record was 13–7–2.

 Radio station

-In 2007, FM radio station KNOF, which broadcast a Full Gospel schedule of programs and southern gospel music, was donated to the University.
-A partnership was formed between Praise Broadcasting and the University to offer a variety of worship music throughout the day.

-At the start of the Fall 2008 semester, it was announced that the radio station would be moved to the former Comm Arts building right behind the Trask Worship Center.
+In 2007, FM radio station KNOF, which broadcast a Full Gospel schedule of programs and southern gospel music, was donated to the university.
+A partnership was formed between Praise Broadcasting and the university to offer a variety of worship music throughout the day.
+In 2008, it was announced that the radio station would move to the former Comm Arts building right behind the Trask Worship Center.

-In 2014, the University sold KNOF to Praise Bradcasting for $5 million.
+In 2014, the university sold KNOF to Praise Broadcasting for $5 million.
 Praise soon sold the signal to the Pohlad family for $8 million.
 The Pohlads converted the station into KZGO 95.3 Go, a mix of modern and old-school rap and hip-hop.
 By July 2021, Praise had repurchased the station and reinstated the KNOF call letters and religious format.